raspberrypilearning/getting-started-with-picamera/en/step_8.md

 * Pick an auto white balance mode and try it out:

     ```python
-    camera.start_preview()
+    picam2.start_preview()
-    camera.awb_mode = 'sunlight'
+    picam2.awb_mode = 'sunlight'
     sleep(5)
-    camera.capture('/home/pi/Desktop/sunlight.jpg')
+    picam2.capture('/home/pi/Desktop/sunlight.jpg')
-    camera.stop_preview()
+    picam2.stop_preview()
     ```

-* You can loop over all the auto white balance modes with `camera.AWB_MODES`, like you did for the image effects.
+* You can loop over all the auto white balance modes with `picam2.AWB_MODES`, like you did for the image effects.